left-curve/left-curve/quint/invariants.md

 ### Simple Vs Fancy Multiple Reps Test

 Goal of this test is to compare the outcome of `apply_simple` and `apply_fancy` algorithms on an empty tree after 3 batches.
-This test utilizes algready existing state machine.
+This test utilizes already existing state machine.
 First we call `action init`.

 ```bluespec "tests" +=